What does Desiree mean?

 Desiree is a very popular first name for women (#425 out of 4276, Top 10%) but a rare surname for both adults and children.
 (2000 U.S. Census)

-The only other prominent related form of Desiree (#700 last year) rated in the Top 1000 is Desirae.
-These girl names reached the peak of their popularity in the year 1992 (usage of 0.7005%) and have become significantly less popular since (usage 0.15%, down 78.6%), with the versions Desirae and Desiree becoming less stylish.
-Shown below is an analysis of the usage of Desiree and affiliated names.
-(2014 Birth Statistics)
+The only other prominent related form of Desiree (#700 from recent data) rated in the Top 1000 is Desirae.
+These relations of Desiree were favored by parents in the year 1992 (median #299) and have become significantly less popular since (#850, down 79%), with versions like Desirae becoming less stylish.

 Recommended similar baby names are Berree, Casidee, Cecilee, Daicee, Daisee, Dasie, Debbee, Debee, Dedie, Deedee, Deedre, Deidre▼, Deidrie, Deirdre▼, Dejanee, Delaree, Delice, Delie, Deline, Delise, Delores▼, Delsine, Demee, Demie, Denice▼, Deniece, Denise▼, Denisse, Denize, Derdre, Deren, Derine, Desme, Destanee, Destine, Destinee▼, Destiney▼, Destinie, Devinee, Devinne, Dimitee, Dixee, Dominee, Doree, Dustee, Genivee, Heidee, Jenilee, Jeree, Jerree, Jesirae, Jeziree, Keree, Leslee, Merree, Shiree, Teree, Terree and Weslee.
 These names tend to be less frequently used than Desiree.